a2stuff/a2d/selector/README.md

 Recursive copy implementation.
 Loaded to $A000.

-Used when invoking a program via the selector with the option "Down load to RAMCard" / "On first use" specified.
+Used when invoking a program via the selector with the option "Copy to RAMCard" / "On first use" specified.

 ## Memory Map